Krv-Analytics/Thema/docs/source/userGuides/cosmic_graph.rst

 One of the core philosophies of **Thema** is to embrace the variability inherent in unsupervised learning.
 Instead of forcing you to choose a single "best" set of hyperparameters (and thus a single graph representation), Thema generates a "multiverse" of graphs across a grid of parameters.

 While this multiverse is powerful for finding robust clusters, interpreting hundreds of graphs can be daunting.
-The **Cosmic Graph** solves this by collapsing the entire multiverse into a single, unified graph structure.
+The **Cosmic Graph** solves this by collapsing the entire multiverse into a single, unified graph structure to capture insights from the ensemble.

 .. note::
-    In the multiverse graphs, nodes typically represent *clusters* of items.
+    Our framework uses Mapper graphs where nodes typically represent *clusters* of items.
 In the **Cosmic Graph**, nodes represent **individual items** (e.g., specific coal plants, documents, or data points).

 How It Works
 ------------

-The Cosmic Graph is constructed by computing a **pseudo-Laplacian** for every graph in your generated multiverse and aggregating them.
+The Cosmic Graph is constructed by measuring how frequently models in the multiverse cluster elements together—whether they share the same node or belong to the same connected component in a Mapper graph.
+Our thesis is that when many models consistently group elements together, this represents a stronger, more robust connection across multiple scales.

+This ensemble approach reduces our reliance on any single hyperparameter choice, which is particularly valuable given the sensitivity of Mapper graphs to parameter settings (see `Any Graph is a Mapper Graph <https://arxiv.org/abs/2408.11180>`_).
+By aggregating co-occurrence probabilities across models, we construct a **Pseudo-Laplacian** matrix that can be represented as a weighted graph and used in downstream graph analytics and clustering—with fewer parameters and better interpretability.

+Here is a more detailed breakdown of the process:

-1.  **Pseudo-Laplacian**: For each graph in the multiverse (a "Star"), we compute a matrix that encodes the relationships between items.
-If two items appear in the same node (cluster) in a Star, they have a strong connection.
+1.  **Pseudo-Laplacian Computation**: For each graph in the multiverse (a "Star"), we compute a matrix encoding item relationships.
+If two items appear in the same node (cluster) within a Star, we count this as a co-occurrence.
 2.  **Aggregation**: We sum these matrices across all Stars.
-Relationships that are stable—meaning they appear across many different parameter settings—will have high weights in the summed matrix.
+Relationships that are stable—appearing consistently across many different parameter settings—accumulate high weights in the summed matrix.
-3.  **Cosmic Graph Construction**: The aggregated matrix is converted into a weighted graph.
+3.  **Cosmic Graph Construction**: The aggregated matrix is converted into a weighted graph:

-    *   **Nodes**: The original data items.
+    - **Nodes**: The original data items
-    *   **Edges**: Weighted connections representing the "stability" or "strength" of the relationship between items across the multiverse.
+    - **Edges**: Weighted connections representing the stability and strength of relationships across the multiverse

-This approach filters out noise (relationships that only exist under specific, fragile parameter settings) and amplifies the signal (relationships that persist regardless of the parameters).
+This approach filters out noise—relationships that only exist under specific, fragile parameter settings—while amplifying the signal from relationships that persist regardless of parameter choices.

 Configuration
 -------------